 Al-Hayat’s correspondent had solicited Ginsburg’s advice on drafting the Egyptian constitution.

-Go easy on Ginsburg; she’s a lot like you.
+Go easy on Ginsburg.
 She shares a disdain for America’s founding document with millions, maybe even a majority, of her countrymen.
 The US Constitution is flouted daily by the people’s representatives, and has been amended and reinterpreted to the point of no return.

 The governing documents that excite Bader Ginsburg’s admiration are documents of positive rights.
-The American Constitution is by-and-large a charter of negative liberties, as the president once described it derisively.
+The American Constitution is by-and-large a charter of negative liberties, as President Obama once described it derisively.

 A positive right is state-manufactured, usually at the behest of political majorities.
 Rights to a job, water, clothes, food, education and medical care are examples.
 Some of the European covenants canvassed by Bader consider “freely chosen” desirable work as a human right.
 Ditto adequate “rest and leisure.”
 Once these needs are recognized as rights, they become state-enforceable, legal claims against other, less-valued members of society (“the rich”).
 Someone who hasn’t had a vacation, or has not reached his career apogee, gets to collect on such claims.